 Postgraduate roles allow you to launch into a career with confidence and the capacity to succeed, but they require a postgraduate CV that blows away the competition.

 Showcasing your acquired skills and raw aptitudes, a postgraduate CV needs to demonstrate the exact skills the role needs and paint you as the ideal candidate.

-This easy-to-follow guide brings you the practical solution for creating a winning postgraduate CV that will ensure you are invited to interview and already placed ahead of the crowd.
+This easy-to-follow guide, including 2 CV examples, brings you the practical solution for creating a winning postgraduate CV that will ensure you are invited to interview.

 - Structuring and formatting your CV